farhanzipp/farhanzipp/README.md

 Hi, I’m Farhan Aji <br>
-Front End Web Development enthusiast
+a Front End Web Development enthusiast

 <!---
 farhanzipp/farhanzipp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.